 Nearly every state in the country has at least one college or university that doesn’t charge an admission fee at all.
 There might not be one that’s a perfect match for your student, but it doesn’t hurt to find out who offers what.
 You can find a list here.

-Western New England University in Springfield, Mass., waives the $40 application fee if an alum signs the application, regardless of the prospective student’s relationship to the alum.
-It doesn’t hurt to call your own college or university alumni association to find out if there is any fee waiver that your children could qualify for if they decide to apply to your alma mater.
+Some colleges waive the admission fee for students who have relatives who graduated from the school.
+It doesn’t hurt to call your own college or university alumni association to find out if there is any fee waiver that your children or other relatives could qualify for if they decide to apply to your alma mater.

 During Virginia Private College Week each July, high school students who visit at least three of the 25 participating Virginia colleges — including the University of Richmond, Roanoke College and Washington & Lee University — receive up to three application waivers.
 (There are also virtual visits available!)
 The waivers are usable at any of the participating schools, and the visitor’s name is entered in a drawing for five $100 Amazon gift cards.
 I wish we’d known this when we took our daughter to see the University of Richmond.